Rufus Sewell

-On television, he has starred in Middlemarch (1994), Arabian Nights (2000), Charles II: The Power and the Passion (2003), John Adams (2008), Eleventh Hour (2008–2009), Zen (2011), The Pillars of the Earth (2010), Parade's End (2012), Victoria (2016–2017), The Man in the High Castle (2014–2019), and The Marvelous Mrs. Maisel (2019).
-In 2020, he also had a starring role in the Agatha Christie TV adaptation The Pale Horse.
+In television he has appeared in Middlemarch (1994), Cold Comfort Farm (1995), Arabian Nights (2000), Charles II: The Power and the Passion (2003), John Adams (2008), Eleventh Hour (2008–2009), Zen (2011), The Pillars of the Earth (2010), Parade's End (2012), Victoria (2016–2017), The Man in the High Castle (2014–2019), The Marvelous Mrs. Maisel (2019) and The Pale Horse (2020).
+He currently stars in the Netflix series The Diplomat (2023–present).

-On stage, he originated the role of Septimus Hodge in Tom Stoppard's Arcadia and the role of Jan in Stoppard's Rock 'n' Roll, with the latter earning him an Olivier Award win and a Tony Award nomination.
+On stage he originated the role of Septimus Hodge in Tom Stoppard's Arcadia (1993) and the role of Jan in Stoppard's Rock 'n' Roll (2006), with the latter earning him an Olivier Award for Best Actor in a Play as well as a nomination for the Tony Award for Best Actor in a Play.

-Early life
+Early life and education

-Sewell was born the son of Jo, a Welsh artist and classically trained pianist.
-His father was William John Frederick Sewell (1924–1978), an Anglo-Australian animator who worked on the “Lucy in the Sky with Diamonds" segment of animation for The Beatles' Yellow Submarine film.
+Rufus Frederik Sewell was born on 29 October 1967, the son of Jo, a Welsh artist and classically trained pianist.
+His Anglo-Australian father, William John Frederick Sewell (1924–1978), was born in Australia to British parents and worked as an animator on the “Lucy in the Sky with Diamonds" segment of animation for the Beatles' Yellow Submarine film.
 His parents divorced when Sewell was five and his father died when he was 10.
-Sewell's mother subsequently lived at The Pelican, Laugharne, Carmarthenshire, formerly home to the parents of Welsh poet and writer Dylan Thomas.
+Sewell's mother subsequently lived at The Pelican, Laugharne, Carmarthenshire, formerly home to the parents of the Welsh poet and writer Dylan Thomas.
 Sewell has said that he was a difficult teenager.

-Sewell was educated at Trafalgar Junior School, a state junior school in Twickenham which he left in 1978.
-Whilst at Trafalgar Junior School he was a member of the drama club and he played the lead in Rumpelstiltskin which he acted on his knees throughout.

 Sewell went on to Orleans Park School, a state comprehensive school in Twickenham, which he left in 1984, followed by West Thames College, where a drama teacher sent him to audition for drama school.
 He later enrolled at the Royal Central School of Speech and Drama in London.

 Career

-After graduating, Sewell was set up with an agent by Judi Dench, who had directed him in a play while at the Central School of Speech and Drama.
-His breakthrough year was in 1993, in which he starred as the unpleasant Tim in Michael Winner's film Dirty Weekend.
+Sewell's breakthrough year was in 1993, in which he starred as the unpleasant Tim in Michael Winner's film Dirty Weekend.
 Winner chose him after seeing him in a play at the Criterion Theatre.
-Also in 1993 Sewell starred in the BBC serial of George Eliot's Middlemarch and on stage in Tom Stoppard's play Arcadia at The Royal National Theatre (Lyttelton).

-His film work includes 1995's Cold Comfort Farm, directed by John Schlesinger, the lead role of John Murdoch in the science fiction film Dark City in 1998, Amazing Grace, The Illusionist and Nancy Meyers' romantic comedy The Holiday.
-Amazing Grace deals with William Wilberforce's political fight to abolish slavery in Britain, with Sewell playing Wilberforce's co-campaigner Thomas Clarkson.